 Materials: Flower puzzle, photo of a flower with labeled parts.

 First, I introduce a single flower to a child.
 Presenting a real flower is better.
 I show this flower puzzle and present one by one the parts of a flower such as: petal, pistil, sepal and stamen.
 It is best to use the three period lesson so the child will easily get the concept of each parts of the flower.
-You can present the basic parts of the flower when presenting to a three year old.
+You can present the basic parts of the flower when presenting to a young child.
 In my case, I have a three year old and the efficient way to learn the basic flower parts is to isolate the difficulty or start from the easy ones.
-You can begin to include other parts of the flower once the child is ready so as not to overwhelmed him/her.
+You can begin to include other parts of the flower once the child is ready so as not to overwhelmed her.

 Parts Of The Flower